Swire Smith: Other appointments and honours

 Smith was knighted in the Queen's birthday honours list of May 1898.
 He was a Justice of the Peace for the West Riding and for Keighley, Vice Chairman of the Royal Commission on International Exhibitions, a member of the Standing Committee of Advice for Education in Art and in 1912 he was granted the honorary degree of Doctor of Laws by Leeds University.
 He was made a freeman of Keighley in 1914 and in 1967, Eastwood School in Keighley was renamed the Swire Smith Middle School in his honour and memory.

 Keighley Library

 Through his friendship with the Scottish-American philanthropist Andrew Carnegie, Smith was instrumental in the founding of Keighley's first public library.
 In conversation with Carnegie at his home, Skibo Castle in Sutherland, Smith celebrated the success of Keighley's students but lamented the need for a public library in the town to support them.
-Carnegie promised £10,000 to create such a library on the understanding that Keighley was also willing to help itself and invoke the Public Libraries Act of 1850.
-The Borough Council provided the site and held a competition to design the building in Edwardian Free Style with Arts and Crafts Movement influence.
+Carnegie promised £10,000 to create such a library on the understanding that Keighley was also willing to help itself and invoke the Public Libraries Act 1850.
+The borough council provided the site and held a competition to design the building in Edwardian Free Style with Arts and Crafts Movement influence.
 In 1901 Andrew Carnegie was granted the Freedom of the Borough and Sir Swire Smith laid the library foundation stone in 1902.
 On 20 August 1904 the new building was opened by the then Duke of Devonshire.